-B. OFFICIAL IMMUNITY.
+B. Official Immunity.

 "A governmental employee is entitled to official immunity for (1) the performance of discretionary duties (2) that are within the scope of the employee's authority, (3) provided that the employee acts in good faith."
 Telthorster v.
 Tennell, 92 S.W.3d 457 (Tex.
-June 27, 2002).
-When official immunity shields a governmental employee from liability, sovereign immunity shields the governmental employer from vicarious liability.
-DeWitt v.
-Harris County, 904 S.W.2d 650, 653 (Tex.
-1995).
+2002).
+The first two elements would seem susceptible to summary judgment, but the third less so.
+This has not proven to be the case in practice, at the Supreme Court level.